At least 1 person wounded in Springfield warehouse shooting

 Police were searching the large complex of buildings although it was “doubtful” that the shooter was still on the scene, Oakes said.

 Bunn-O-Matic manufactures dispensed beverage equipment, and is headquartered in Springfield, according to the company’s website.
+The (Springfield) State Journal-Register reported that buses were called to the scene to take employees away.

-The (Springfield) State Journal-Register reported that buses were called to the scene to take employees away and that police were diverting traffic away from the area.
+Police closed Adlai Stevenson Drive, a major east-west-thoroughfare on the city’s south edge and were diverting traffic away from the area that is littered with office buildings, retail businesses, restaurants ad auto shops.
+A long-established residential area lies to the south of the warehouse.